BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 ### Power Saving Mode

-The narrowband network has a power saving mode that NB-IoT shield can use to draw less pwoer.
-However, this pwoer saving mode has specific periods for sleep and wake time.
+The narrowband network has a power saving mode that NB-IoT shield can use to draw less power.
+However, this power saving mode has specific periods for sleep and wake time.

 As such, a GPIO (General Purpose Input / Output) pin is used to wake up the NB-IoT shield for transmitting.

-However, there is no way to access the power key pin, that will wake up teh NB-IoT shield for tarnsmissions, normally.
+However, there is no way to access the power key pin, which will wake up the NB-IoT shield for transmissions, normally.

 To access this pin, a wire must be attached (soldered) to the bottom of the NB-IoT shield.